KD5FMU/DVSwitch-Server-for-ASL3-Install-Script/README.md

 # DVSwitch-Install

-In the name of making things a little simpler, I thought I would put together a bash script to help streamline the installation process of DVSwitch server for AllStarLink verion 3.
+In the name of making things a little simpler, I thought I would put together a bash script to help streamline the installation process of DVSwitch server for AllStarLink version 3.

 Before downloading we recommend switching to the /tmp folder to download this script file into.